Bachelor of Social Science (Psychology) (Honours) | UniSC | University of the Sunshine Coast, Queensland, Australia

 Dissertation component

-PSY405 Managing Research
+PSY405 Research Dissertation B

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.